 SVG-edit – a vector graphics editor in the browser

-- Not a project that I started, but one that I’ve become heavily involved in, to the point where I became the lead developer.
+- Not a project that I started, but one that I’ve become heavily involved in, to the point where I became the lead developer for a while.
 The editor uses HTML5, CSS3 and SVG technologies, pushing the capabilities of modern browsers.
 Features contributed by me include bezier path editing, the ability to zoom in/out, making the editor extendable together with optional extensions and quite a bit more.

 CSS Template Layout script – (demo page)